stepheneasleywalsh/Week7Lesson3/README.md

 # QUESTION

-## Write a program that solves the quadratic equations with one or more real roots.
+## Write a program that solves the quadratic equation with one or more real roots.
 The coefficient can be real numbers i.e. floats.

 ### Your program should behave as shown below.